dev16mehta/AI-Stock-Perdictor/README.md

 Follow these instructions to set up and run the project on your local machine!

 Prerequisites:
-1. Python 3.8 or higher
+1. Python 3.8 or higher (Used 3.10 for this project)
 2. Git

 Steps: